wp-plugins/skype-online-status/readme.txt

 For version 3 and beyond :)

-- Translations!
+- More translations!
 Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") (also included in the latest package) for more info.
 - Skypecasts widgets !
 - Skype-like button theme wizard...
 - Upload your own button/template file